christopherjun979-source/PatternRecognition/README.md

 - `collect_data.py` — Script to gather and save custom hand coordinate datasets.
 - `train.py` — PyTorch script to train your neural network and export to ONNX.

+---
-## Note that this is not accurate all the time and will be updated in the future.
+*Note: This project is a work-in-progress, may not be 100% accurate at all times, and will be continuously updated in the future.*